 Principle of Health

-Health Care Personnel must help those in need to be in harmony physically, mentally, and spiritually.
-Has All Healing must be of a Positive Nature, and the willingness of the body desire for wellbeing and health at its core must be based in the willingness of the spirit.
+Health Professionals must help those in need, to be in Harmony Physically, Mentally, and Spiritually.
+Has All Healing must be of a Positive Nature, and the Willingness of the Body Desire for Wellbeing and Health at its core must be based in the Willingness of the Spirit.

 It is an aim of Volksmed School of Health & Pharmacology to achieve University Status, in this regards the board of trustees has authorized the School to take the necessary steps to gain university status in the near future.
 This will allow the School Academic Curriculum to be enlarged and more in accordance with the quality of the Academic Sciences that the School offers.